 Walter was a member of Our Savior's Lutheran Church at Bottineau.
 He served on many local, township, school, church and county offices.
-He was Director of the International Peace Garden for a time and member of the Executive Committee.
+He was director of the International Peace Garden for a time and a member of the Executive Committee.
 He received the NDSU Alumni Association Agriculture Award and was awarded the Lifetime Service Award from the Bottineau Jaycees.

 He is survived by two daughters, Karen and her husband, David Johnson of Carbondale, IL; and Kathleen and her husband, Bill Harris of Vail, CO; six grandchildren; four great-grandchildren; two sisters, Nora Gregoire and Ines Murray, both of Grand Forks.
 He was preceded in death by his wife; son Kenneth; and one brother, Lawrence.

-Funeral services were held on Wednesday, September 29, 2004 at Our Savior's Lutheran Church in Bottineau.
+Funeral services were held Wednesday, September 29, 2004 at Our Savior's Lutheran Church in Bottineau.
 Officiating at the service was the Reverend David Hintz.
 Avonne Gessner was the organist and the congregation sang selected hymns.
 Casket bearers were Larry Herslip, Walter Biberdorf, Buck Schoenborn, Walter Richwalski, Banks Siber, and Wayne Welk.
 Burial was at Oak Creek Cemetery in Bottineau."